Multi-messenger Emission from Tidal Waves in Neutron Star Oceans

 \subsubsection{Energetics of Ocean Tidal Waves}

-We now compute the energy deposited into the ocean modes during the tidal excitations previously discussed.
-The energy of an oscillation mode can be broken up into potential and kinetic energy.
+The energy of an oscillation mode is divided into potential and kinetic energy.
 The kinetic energy and potential energy are \citep{1994MNRAS.270..611L}

-In binary inspirals after resonance, the kinetic energy and the potential energy should be equal to one another.
+After tidal resonance in binary inspirals, the maximum kinetic and potential energies should be equal.
 Additionally, both the $m=2$ and $m=-2$ modes contribute to the energy equally.
-Therefore, the total energy deposited into each mode from the tidal interaction will be \citep{1994MNRAS.270..611L}
+Therefore, the tidal interaction will deposit a total energy into each mode \citep{1994MNRAS.270..611L}

 where $|a_{n,{max}}|$ is the maximum amplitude of the tidal wave.
-In the NSPE case, since we are considering only the $m=0$ mode, there is no additional continuous kinetic energy from the tidal force \citep{1994MNRAS.270..611L}.
+For the NSPE $m=0$ case, only one mode contributes to the deposited energy.
 The NSPE total energy will be half of the energy of a binary inspiral of the same amplitude \citep{1994MNRAS.270..611L}.

-We compute the energy deposited into the ocean after tidal resonance during a BNS inspiral to be $\sim1.6 \times10^{46}$ erg in a carbon ocean, $\sim8.6\times10^{44}$ erg in an oxygen ocean, and $\sim6.9\times10^{39}$ erg in an iron ocean.
-Similarly, we compute the energy deposited into the ocean after tidal resonance during an NSBH inspiral to be $\sim7.1 \times10^{45}$ erg in a carbon ocean, $\sim4.0\times10^{44}$ erg in an oxygen ocean, and $3.1\times10^{39}$ erg in an iron ocean.
-The orbital energy at the time of resonance is $\gtrsim 10^{50}$ erg, thus justifying our assumption that the orbital motion remains unaffected.
+We compute the energy deposited into the {shallow ocean surface mode} after tidal resonance during a BNS inspiral to be {$\sim8.6 \times10^{46}$} erg in a carbon ocean, {$\sim3.8\times10^{45}$} erg in an oxygen ocean, and {$\sim1.3\times10^{40}$} erg in an iron ocean.
+Similarly, we compute the energy deposited into the ocean after tidal resonance during an NSBH inspiral to be {$\sim3.9 \times10^{46}$} erg in a carbon ocean, {$\sim1.7\times10^{45}$} erg in an oxygen ocean, and {$5.8\times10^{39}$} erg in an iron ocean.
+The orbital energy at the time of resonance is $\gtrsim 10^{50}$ erg, justifying our assumption that the orbital motion remains unaffected.